2024 – Contact your newly-elected MP about the “Restore the Peoples NHS” Campaign

 It is very straightforward – and CRUCIAL that your voice is heard.

-15 minutes, twice per year….but, working together, we can make a difference.
+Consider spending 15 minutes, twice per year, in emailing your MP – working together, we can make a difference.

-There is a list of local MP email addresses on our Links page here; alternatively, you can find the name and email address of your MP by entering your postcode here.
+There is a list of local MP email addresses on the direct link here and the same is on our website Links page here; alternatively, you can find the name and email address of your MP by entering your postcode here.

 Writing to the House of Lords